If you’re like most, chances are you probably have some bills you haven’t paid on time.

 Please note your credit report is not the same thing as your credit score.

-Your credit score is the number you’re probably familiar hearing people talk about.
+Your credit score is the number you’re probably familiar with hearing people talk about.

 How they come up with the number is a proprietary method that encompasses your credit history.